 - Section 134 of the Tax Equity and Fiscal Responsibility Act (TEFRA) of 1982 (Public Law 97-248).
-This Section of the Act focuses on Medicaid coverage of home care for certain disabled children - Section 1902(e)(3) of the Social Security Act allows states to provide Medicaid assistance to children living at home if it is less expensive than providing similar care in an institution. - 42 CFR 435.225 - 42 CFR 435.540 Requirements for Medicaid related disability decisions - 42 CFR 435.911 Determination of Eligibility - State Plan Supplement 3 to Attachment 2.2-A: Method for Determining Cost Effectiveness of Caring for Certain Disabled Children at Home (Katie Beckett Eligibility Option) - Section 134 of TEFRA amends Section 1902 (e)(3) of the Social Security Act by adding the following option for each state: any individual who is 18 years of age or younger and qualified as a disabled individual under Section 1614(a); determination by the State that the individual requires a Level of Care (LOC) provided in a hospital, Skilled Nursing Facility (SNF) or Intermediate Care Facility (ICF); is appropriate to provide such care for the individual outside such an institution; the estimated amount, which would be expended for medical assistance for the individual for such care outside an institution is not greater than the estimated amount which would otherwise be expended for medical assistance for the individual within-an appropriate institution; and if the individual were in a medical institution, would be eligible to have a Supplemental Security Income (SSI) or State supplemental payment made with respect to the individual under Title XVI, shall be deemed, for purposes of this title only, to be an individual with respect to whom a Supplemental Security Income payment, or State supplemental payment respectively, is being paid under Title XVI.
+This Section of the Act focuses on Medicaid coverage of home care for certain disabled children - Section 1902(e)(3) of the Social Security Act allows states to provide Medicaid assistance to children living at home if it is less expensive than providing similar care in an institution. - 42 CFR 435.225 - 42 CFR 435.540 Requirements for Medicaid related disability decisions - 42 CFR 435.911 Determination of Eligibility - Eligibility for Nevada Medicaid under Katie Beckett eligibility option - State Plan Supplement 3 to Attachment 2.2-A: Method for Determining Cost Effectiveness of Caring for Certain Disabled Children at Home (Katie Beckett Eligibility Option).
+Section 134 of TEFRA amends Section 1902 (e)(3) of the Social Security Act by adding the following option for each state: any individual who is 18 years of age or younger and qualified as a disabled individual under Section 1614(a); determination by the State that the individual requires a Level of Care (LOC) provided in a hospital, Skilled Nursing Facility (SNF) or Intermediate Care Facility (ICF); is appropriate to provide such care for the individual outside such an institution; the estimated amount, which would be expended for medical assistance for the individual for such care outside an institution is not greater than the estimated amount which would otherwise be expended for medical assistance for the individual within an appropriate institution; and if the individual were in a medical institution, would be eligible to have a Supplemental Security Income (SSI) or State supplemental payment made with respect to the individual under Title XVI, shall be deemed, for purposes of this title only, to be an individual with respect to whom a Supplemental Security Income payment, or State supplemental payment respectively, is being paid under Title XVI. - Title 42 of the Code of Federal Regulations (CFR), Section 435.225 (42 CFR 435.225) relates to individuals under age 19 who would be eligible for Medicaid if they were in a medical institution.
+The Code states that the agency may provide Medicaid to children 18 years of age or younger who qualify under Section 1614(a) of the Act, who would be eligible for Medicaid if they were in a medical institution, and who are receiving, while living at home, medical care that would be provided in a medical institution; if the agency elects the option provided by paragraph (a) of this Section, it must determine, in each case, that the following conditions are met: